Measuring data types: Data Types as (Co)algebras

 The category of coalgebras, denoted $\coAlg_{\C}{F}$ or simply $\coAlg$ if $\C$ and $F$ are understood, has coalgebras of $F$ as objects and coalgebra homomorphisms as morphisms.
-A \emph{coalgebra homomorphism} $h\colon (X, f) \to (Y, g)$ consists of a morphism $h\colon X \to Y$ in $\C$ such that the following diagram commutes:
+We denote by $\gls{coAlgHom}$ the set of $F$-coalgebra homomorphisms. \end{definition}